Sparse Spiking Gradient Descent: Discussion

 Recent interest in neuromorphic computing has lead to energy efficient emulation of SNNs in specialised hardware.
 Most of these systems only support working with fixed network parameters thus requiring an external processor to train.
 Efforts to include training within the neuromorphic system usually rely on local learning rules which do not guarantee state-of-the-art performance.
 Thus, training on these systems requires error backpropagation on von-Neumann processors instead of taking advantage of the physics of the neuromorphic substrate \cite{indiveri2015memory, demirag2021pcm}.

 We have developed a sparse backpropagation algorithm for SNNs that achieves the same performance as standard dense backpropagation at a much reduced computational and memory cost.
 To the best of our knowledge this is the first backpropagation method that leverages the sparse nature of spikes in training and tackles the main performance bottleneck in neuromorphic training.
+Moreover, while we have used dense all-to-all connectivity between layers, our algorithm is compatible with other SNNs techniques that aim for a sparser connectivity such as synaptic pruning \cite{chen2021pruning}.

 By constraining backpropagation to active neurons exclusively, we reduce the number of nodes and edges in the backward computation graph to a point where over $98$\% of the operations required to compute the gradients can be skipped.
-This results in a much faster backpropagation time and lower memory requirement while not affecting the testing accuracy.
-This happens because the surrogate gradient used to approximate the derivative of the spiking function is larger when the membrane potential is closer to the threshold resulting in most of the gradient being concentrated on active neurons.
-Previous work has used similar ideas.
+This results in a much faster backpropagation time, lower memory requirement and less energy consumption on GPU hardware while not affecting the testing accuracy.
+This is possible because the surrogate gradient used to approximate the derivative of the spiking function is larger when the membrane potential is closer to the threshold resulting in most of the gradient being concentrated on active neurons.
+Previous work has used, to a lesser extent, similar ideas.
 Esser et al. \cite{esser2016convolutional} used a surrogate gradient function which effectively resulted in about one third the neurons backpropagating a zero gradient.
-Later, Pozzi, et al. \cite{pozzi2020attention} developed a learning rule where only the weights of neurons directly affecting the activity of the selected output class are updated, however, the trial and error nature of the learning procedure resulted in up to $3.5$ slower training.
-Moreover, our algorithm is compatible with other SNNs methods that aim to make SNNs more efficient such as synaptic pruning \cite{chen2021pruning}.
+Later, Pozzi, et al. \cite{pozzi2020attention} developed a learning rule where only the weights of neurons directly affecting the activity of the selected output class are updated, however, the trial and error nature of the learning procedure resulted in up to $3.5$x slower training.

+However, due to the lack of efficient sparse operators in most auto-differentiation platforms, every layer type requires to develop its own sparse CUDA kernel in order to be competitive with current heavily optimised libraries.
+In our work, we concentrated on implementing and testing this in spiking fully connected layers and we managed to show that sparse backpropagation is a lot faster and uses less memory.
+Developing these sparse kernels is not trivial and we are aware that having to do so for each layer is an important limitation of our work.
+This is no surprise since for now there is few reasons to believe that sparse tensor operations will significantly accelerate neural network performance.
+Our work aims to challenge this view and motivate the adoption of efficient sparse routines by showing for the first time that sparse BPTT can be faster without losing accuracy.